gerbenzaagsma/gerbenzaagsma.github.io/_pages/talks.md

 ## 2024
 ---

+- 01-04 July 2024, Politics of Digitisation session at the [EUROPAST Summer School 'The Use of Digital Tools and Methods in the Creation, Production, and Analysis of Public History Narratives'](https://www.europast.vu.lt/events/call-for-participation/europast-summer-school-call-for-participants) (University of Luxembourg).

 - 10-12 April 2024, Roundtable: DHJewish Quo Vadis?, [The Value of the Digital. #DHJewish Conference and Hackathon](https://www.mmz-potsdam.de/aktuelles/veranstaltungen/2024/the-value-of-the-digital-dhjewish-conference-and-hackathon) (Potsdam).